Tell me, what did your family vacations look like when you were growing up?

-*Note, it’s more popular to go from north to south on this route because you’ll be in the lane directly next to the coast and have better views.
-If you’re able, reverse this trip.
+*Note: it’s more popular to go from north to south on this route.
+You’ll be in the lane directly next to the coast and have better views, so if you’re able, reverse this trip.
 If you live in SoCal like I do, then this direction is great, too.

 - Do you have an extra charger?